Best Practice Recommendations for Measuring International Demographics

 Who's working on it?

 An expert project team from a range of international suppliers is working together to review best practices to describe demographic questions in as globally consistent a way as possible to develop best practice recommendations for key geographies worldwide.
 Growing international cross-market research levels will help researchers and clients everywhere to improve research standards.
-The team is chaired by Judith Passingham, chair of ESOMAR’s Professional Standards Committee and Jon Puleston of Kantar, a member of the Standards Committee.
+The team is chaired by Judith Passingham, chair of ESOMAR’s Professional Standards Committee and Jon Puleston of Ipsos, a member of the Standards Committee.

 The recommendations, founded on evidence-based best practices, are designed to improve quality standards and facilitate multi-country research projects and surveys.
 The proposals will help to produce more meaningful global/regional results that are more comparable from one project/region to another.
 All recommendations are sent to a Client Sounding Board for review and buy-in.